 I know love is a strong word.
-It’s probably more fair to say that I have learned to face Monday with less dread.
-I just feel like “I love Monday” has a nicer sound than “I face Monday without dread”.
+It is fairer to say I have learned to face Monday with less dread.
+The thing is, I feel like “I love Monday” has a nicer sound than “I face Monday without dread.”

 1. Focusing on work

 It used to be that just being at work was such so excruciating.
 My workdays, especially in the mornings, felt like they lasted a hundred years.

 I would watch the time on my computer screen or telephone.
 Whenever I checked the time that only five minutes or fewer had gone by.